MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 - delegate types, and
 - enum types.

-An *attribute* type declares a Windows Runtime attribute that can be applied to other type declarations.
+An *attribute* type defines a Windows Runtime attribute that can be applied to other type definitions.
 An attribute provides metadata about the type to which the attribute is applied.

-A *struct* type declares a Windows Runtime structure that contains data members.
+A *struct* type defines a Windows Runtime structure that contains data members.
 Structs are value types, and they do not require heap allocation.
 A data member of a struct type must either be a value type or a nullable type.
 Struct types do not support inheritance.

-An *interface* type declares a Windows Runtime interface, which is a named set of function members.
+An *interface* type defines a Windows Runtime interface, which is a named set of function members.
 An interface may specify that an implementation of the interface must also implement of one or more specified additional (required) interfaces.
 Every interface type directly derives from the Windows Runtime [**IInspectable**](https://msdn.microsoft.com/en-us/library/br205821) interface.

-A *runtimeclass* type declares a Windows Runtime class (runtime class).
+A *runtimeclass* type defines a Windows Runtime class (runtime class).
 A runtime class contains members that can be properties, methods, and events.

-A *delegate* type declares a Windows Runtime delegate, which represents a reference to a method with a particular parameter list and return type.
+A *delegate* type defines a Windows Runtime delegate, which represents a reference to a method with a particular parameter list and return type.
 Delegates make it possible to treat a method as an entity that can be passed as a parameter.
 A delegate is similar to the concept of a function pointer found in some other languages.
 Unlike function pointers, delegates are object-oriented, and type-safe.

 An *enum* type is a distinct type with named constants.
 Every enum type has an implicit underlying type; either **Int32** or **UInt32**.
 The set of values of an enum type is the same as the set of values of the underlying type.